Ram-Ram007/Joke-Generator/README.md

 # creating the joke generator

-# Using HTML, CSS ans javascript
+# Using HTML, CSS ans javascript.